OyvindSabo/gremlin-js/README.md

-Implementation of Gremlin in JavaScript which makes it easy to query GraphSON files.
+Implementation of Gremlin in TypeScript/JavaScript which makes it easy to query GraphSON files.

 ### Install dependencies